 Before starting up a consulting or freelance business, take the time to plan ahead.
 Set your goals, take actionable steps, and review your plan frequently to ensure you are making the right adjustments along the way.

 If you want to start a consulting business, it's best to start planning a year or two ahead if you can.
-Build relationships with your current work environment with colleagues, suppliers, competitors – anyone who will be a good contact for you when you head out on your own.
-Here are 6 steps to take before starting a consulting business of your own.
+Build relationships with your current work environment with colleagues, suppliers, competitors—anyone who will be a good contact for you when you head out on your own.
+Below are six steps to take before starting a consulting business of your own.